-DEVELOPING AND MAINTAINING A GOVERNMENT WEBSITE
+16. DEVELOPING AND MAINTAINING A GOVERNMENT WEBSITE

-14.1.
+16.1.
 Introduction

-Government has the responsibility to make government information and services available easily, widely and equitably.Websites are one of the initiatives that can be used by government departments for the electronic dissemination of information.
+Government has the responsibility to make government information and services available easily, widely and equitably.
+Websites are one of the initiatives that can be used by government departments for the electronic dissemination of information.

-Websites should be comprehensive online depositories for government information, while government must be responsive to the needs of the citizens by providing as many as possible services online.
+Websites should be comprehensive online depositories for government information, while government must be responsive to the needs of the citizens by providing most services online.
 Websites should also provide a medium for two-way communication between government and citizens.